Maurice Guillaux and Australia's first official airmail flight 1914

 The further fact that the PMG Department publically supported and participated in the flight, and its preparation, puts paid to any suggestion by Lee or others that it was not Australia’s first official airmail flight.
 This has been recognised on numerous occasions since by the PMG Department and Australia Post, with special commemorative issues in 1964, 1989 and 2014.
 The Australian aviation fraternity also recognised the historic significance of this pioneering flight and has participated in a number of re-enactments since 1964.
 Guillaux’s original plane continues to hold pride of place in the Powerhouse Museum, Sydney.

-Following Guillaux’s flight in July 1914, the onset of Word War I put paid to any attempts to initiate a regular airmail service.
+Following Guillaux’s flight in July 1914, the onset of Word War I put paid to any attempts to initiate a regular airmail service in Australia.
 However, moves in that direction commenced shortly before the end of the war.
 On 23 November 1917, R. Graham Carey flew his Blériot XI from Enfield to the Gawler Racecourse at Evanston, carrying the first official air mail delivery within South Australia.
-Captain Harry Butler, Chief Flying Instructor of the Royal Australian Flying Corp, flew his 'Red Devil' Bristol M1C monoplane in an air mail flight from Adelaide to Minlaton on 6 August 1919.
+Some two years later Captain Harry Butler, Chief Flying Instructor of the Royal Australian Flying Corp, flew his 'Red Devil' Bristol M1C monoplane in an air mail flight from Adelaide to Minlaton on 6 August 1919.
 Also, between November 1919 and February 1920, the first aerial mail flight from England to Australia took place, by Ross and Keith Smith aboard a Vickers Vimy.

 Attempts to claim ownership of Guillaux's achievement were not limited to the 1920 Lismore flight.
 Another claim was made in 1981, in celebration of a November 1921 flight between Geraldton and Perth in Western Australia.
 The claim by Lee that the airmail flight between Lismore and Tenterfield in June 1920 was ‘the first Australian airmail flight’ should therefore be put to rest, as should any similar claims, and Guillaux’s achievement celebrated for the pioneering effort that it was, alongside an unalterable right to the title.